 Oh, that beautiful time of the year is here once again: Spring!
-The time when the whole world comes back to life and together with it the urge for travel becomes even more urgent.
+The time when the whole world comes back to life and together with it the urge for travel becomes even more urgent and we start looking for the best Europe spring break destinations.
 Flowers are in bloom, the sun is up on the sky and we can’t help but mumble around like busy little bees, gathering all the new information we could get in order to make our lives more beautiful and full.

 Spring is my favourite time of the year, I love it because the weather is just perfect, not too cold but not too hot either; you can hear the birds singing in trees and wake up to admire the green buds coming to life, forests waking up after the long cold winter (in most of the places at least).

-Here is some food for thought for when you get that deep vivid travel rush and you want to choose the perfect Spring destination to explore.
+Here is some food for thought for when you get that deep vivid travel rush and you want to choose the perfect Europe Spring break destinations to explore.